Gassandrid/ewan.my/content/Projects/Primary/DARS/DARS.md

 - Langroid for Function Calling and Framework
 - Quartz for Website architecture(this website), hosted on DARS.

+### Planned Features

+- [ ] [[AI Command API]] - kind of like talking to DARS in person, but the natural language prompt is provided via a API somewhere in the world.
+This would allow me to interact with my room from anywhere in the world, or get information about my room sent to me.
+- [ ] Full File Interface - Control my notes, my cs projects, my music... all from one point.
+I would probably have to make DARS into a NAS first
+- [ ] Camera Features - Coral TPU specializes at object recodnition tasks, and I have a pi camera inside the box now, just need to handle the software side of things.

+---

 ## Why

 As much as we love the idea of voice assistance, I can't help but admit the ones we have today kind of suck.
 I have never been able to use Siri for more than setting a timer, and even that it oftentimes struggles with.